fblecha/readinglist/README.md

 (@) = via Audible

 ## 1.1.
 2019 Books
-* (WIP) The Essential Wooden: A Lifetime of Lessons on Leaders and Leadership by John Wooden & Steve Jamison
+* The Essential Wooden: A Lifetime of Lessons on Leaders and Leadershipby by John Wooden and Steve Jamison
 * Disrupted by Dan Lyons
 * Incident Management for Operations by Rob Schnepp, Ron Vidal & Chris Hawley
 * it doesnt have to be crazy at work by jason fried and david heinemeier hansson